The purpose of this policy is to assist Victorian government schools to support students with disability and diverse learning needs.

 - includes a record of important decisions, actions and student progress

-- is supported and informed by other relevant plans such as a cultural plan or behaviour support plan
+- is supported and informed by other relevant plans such as a cultural plan or

 - acknowledges and celebrates the achievement of student progress.